maruthu-05/Bit-Lords/README.md

 ## Future Enhancements
--Integration of more behavior detection models (e.g., drowsiness, seatbelt detection).
+- Integration of more behavior detection models (e.g., emotion detection, seatbelt detection).
--Real-time alerts and notifications to the driver based on detected behaviors.
+- Real-time alerts and notifications to the driver based on detected behaviors.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.